Competitor Links

 Local Authority is a score that reflects how strong a business's presence is across directories, chambers, local blogs, and other sources.
 A higher score means more listings and mentions.
 Use it to benchmark yourself against competitors and prioritize where to invest effort.

-- Use "Save to Scout" to turn competitor advantages into your own opportunities.
+- Use "Save to Scout" to turn each citation gap into an outreach campaign.

 Related guides